 With the federal government’s withdrawal from the Paris Climate Treaty, neither government, military, nor industry has committed to making the changes necessary to avert even 2°C of warming.
 To understand the gravity of this failure, we must recognize that we are risking not just a future doubling of the increased intensity and severity of extreme weather events, but something even worse.
 Even 2°C of warming is expected to cause many island nations and coastal communities to become completely submerged by rising sea levels.
 Representatives from these communities have thus charged that a policy of climate denial is a policy of genocide.

 But as this country’s most powerful institutions continue to fail us and the planet, we cannot let that stop us from doing what is necessary to reverse course.
-Rapidly decarbonizing the United States is an essential task facing the global climate movement, and achieving success will require extensive transnational collaboration.
-In rising to the challenge of cutting emissions, sequestering carbon dioxide, and fighting the power of unjust and environmentally destructive institutions, we can leave a lasting legacy for future generations.
+Rapidly decolonizing the United States is an essential task facing the global climate movement, and achieving success will require extensive transnational collaboration and eco-social transformation.
+In rising to the challenge of cutting emissions, sequestering carbon dioxide, supporting Indigenous Sovereignty, and fighting the power of unjust and environmentally destructive institutions, we can leave a lasting legacy for future generations.